Here is a small sample of my book. I'm allowing you to read it on three conditions. Are you ready to hear them? Well, here they are, ready or not.

 I didn’t dare move.
 My mom broke the silence and said, “He’s under the T-A-B-L-E.”

-When my mom spelled the word “table” it made me think she was talking about my four-year-old brother Chuck, but when I bent down to see what was under there I saw a small tan mouse with a single brown spot under an eye and pink ears that looks like frisbees.
+Ay first I thought she was talking about my four-year-old brother Chuck, but when I bent down to see what was under there I saw a small tan mouse with a single brown spot under an eye and pink ears that looked like Frisbees.
 It nibbled a Skittle and didn’t look the least bit scared, or even notice anyone—especially the lunatic on the counter.

 “Why did you spell table, mom?
 It’s a mouse.
 They don’t understand English.”